orlicekm/CsharpCourse/Lectures/Lecture03/PITCHME.md

 +++
 ## Hashtable
 * `class Hashtable`
-* Collection of key/value pairs that are organized based on the hash code of the key
+* Collection of key/value pairs that are organized by the hash code of the key
 * Implements the `IDictionary` interface
   * `interface IDictionary`
   * Nongeneric collection of key/value pairs